Menu Close

 Improving inclusivity for physicists in Europe

-In May 2021 we hosted a workshop alongside European member societies, funded by the EPS, which was the first stage towards creating and implementing codes of conduct for the safety of conference and event attendees across Europe.
+In May 2021 we hosted a workshop alongside European member societies, funded by EPS, which was the first stage towards creating and implementing codes of conduct for the safety of conference and event attendees across Europe.
 The workshop was part of our aim of fostering an inclusive and equitable culture in STEM across the continent.
 Our report features key recommendations (PDF, 280KB) from participants.

 International Union of Pure and Applied Physics